Manpukuji Temple 萬福寺

-Manpukuji Temple is a secluded place in Kyoto's Uji region at the base of Mt.
-Obaku.
+Manpukuji Temple is a secluded place in Kyoto's Uji region at the base of Mt Obaku.
 Surrounded by beautiful pines, it was founded in 1661 by a Chinese monk named Yinyuan Longqi, known in Japanese as Ingen Ryuki.
-Done in the Ming Dynasty style, many of the structures here are built of teak, making the temple unusual in both respects.
+Built in the Ming Dynasty style, many of the structures here are built of teak, making the temple unusual in both respects.

 Ingen and his successors brought new takes on art, calligraphy, diet and medicine from the Asian continent

 From Kyoto Station , take the Nara Line to Obaku Station.
 The temple is a seven-minute walk from there.